 Pharmacy Practice (PGY1) Residency Opportunitites

-There are two ASHP-accredited Pharmacy Practice (PGY1) residency positions administrated by The University of Montana Pharmacy Practice Department.
+There are two ASHP-accredited Pharmacy Practice (PGY1) residency positions administrated by Community Medical Center.
+The residency is professionally affiliated with the University of Montana Pharmacy Practice Department.
 All positions are located at Community Medical Center in Missoula, Montana.
 The residency includes rotations in Internal Medicine, Critical Care, Ambulatory Care, Pain Management, NICU, and Pediatrics and are flexible according to resident interests.
 A longitudinal rotation in education, with opportunity for small group instruction and preceptorship for the Pharm.D. program at The University of Montana, is also offered.
 Residents will interact closely with active clinical pharmacy programs, family practice physician residency program, and private practice physicians at each site.
-The estimated stipend is $41,500.
+The estimated stipend is $47,500.
 Benefits include medical/dental/life insurance, annual leave, sick leave, and professional development funds for travel to ASHP Midyear and Residents' Conferences.

 Information on the site and residency program is available below.
-Applications are due January 4th.
-The UM Residency Program participates in the ASHP PHORCAS program.
-If you have any questions, please contact Mike Riveyat 406-243-6796 or email@example.com.
+Applications are due January 7th.
+The CMC Residency Program participates in the ASHP PHORCAS program.
+If you have any questions, please contact Mike Riveyat 406-546-5534 or email@example.com.

 Pharmacy Practice Residency at Community Medical Center

 This 151-bed community hospital began its residency program in July 2001.
 This general medicine hospital offers advanced clinical pharmacy services, including a pharmacist-managed Pain Protocol, and serves as a teaching site for students at The University of Montana Skaggs School of Pharmacy.

 - Residency Handbook--updated July 2016